openrails/openrails/Source/Documentation/Manual/physics.rst

   the car.
 This allows specifying the brake cylinder volume independently of triple valve ratio.
 This is useful when the cylinder is not directly attached to a triple valve, e. g. when a relay valve exists.
-- ``Wagon(ORTSBrakeCylinderSize`` -- If brake cylinder dimensions are
+- ``Wagon(ORTSBrakeCylinderDiameter`` -- If brake cylinder dimensions are
-  available, this can be used in place of ``ORTSBrakeCylinderVolume`` to set the size of the brake cylinder(s).
+  available, this can be used to set the diameter of the piston in each brake cylinder.
+WARNING: Applying this token will enable a more realistic simulation of brake cylinder pressure which may require adjustments to brake system parameters to produce the desired brake cylinder pressure.
-- ``Wagon(ORTSBrakeCylinderPistonTravel`` -- The length of brake cylinder extension
+- ``Wagon(ORTSBrakeCylinderPistonTravel`` -- The length of brake cylinder
-  when the brakes are applied.
+  extension when the brakes are applied at 50 psi (3.5 bar).
 Larger travel leads to larger brake cylinder volume, and volume will increase as the brake cylinder pressurizes.
-  (Default 8 inches.)
+(Default 7.5 inches.)
+- ``Wagon(ORTSCylinderSpringPressure`` -- The brake cylinder pressure
+  at which the brake cylinder piston reaches full extension.
+Below this pressure, no brake force will be developed (default 5 psi).
 - ``Wagon(ORTSBrakeCylinderPipingVolume`` -- The volume of the piping between
-  the brake valve and each brake cylinder, including the volume of air in the brake cylinder when released.
+  the brake valve and each brake cylinder, including any volume of air in the brake cylinder when released.
 This volume does not change as the brake cylinder extends, and can be manipulated to change the effective triple valve ratio.
 (Default is 20% of the applied brake cylinder volume.)